fevangelou/mytop/README.md

 ### Simple Installation (Recommended)

-No need to run `make` or `make install` 9/as with previous versions) - mytop is a standalone Perl script:
+No need to run `make` and `make install` as with previous versions - mytop is a standalone Perl script:

 ```bash